jfdenise/wildfly-s2i-tekton-pipeline/README.md

 * A pipeline that does a full S2I build.
 It provisions the WildFly server, deploys the application into it, generates an ImageStream and (optionally) creates a deployment and exposes the service.

-* A pipeline that provisions a WildFly server to produce a custom WildFly S2I builder imageStream that can then be used to do an S2I build of an application.
+* A pipeline that provisions a WildFly server to produce a custom WildFly S2I builder and runtime imageStreams that can then be used to do an S2I build of an application.

-* A pipeline that build an application using a custom WildFly S2I builder image (produced by the previous pipeline).
+* A pipeline that build an application using a custom WildFly S2I builder and runtime images (produced by the previous pipeline).
 In such case, no WildFly server provisioning occurs.
 Simple copy of the war file is operated and a runtime image is produced.
 Optionally a deployment is created and the service is exposed.